Portfolio Optimization features

-The lines connecting each pair of points represent all the portfolios that would result by combining a certaing proportion of each of the two assets.
+The lines connecting each pair of points represent all the portfolios that would result by combining a certain proportion of each of the two assets.

-Examining the previous chart, it would appear that the minimum level of risk an investor could get is the risk of asset labelled 1.
-However, this is only true because this chart has one key assumption behind: the return correlations between each pair of assets is exactly 1.
+From examining the previous chart, it would appear that the minimum level of risk an investor could get is the risk of asset labelled 1.
+However, this is only true because this chart has one key assumption behind it: the return correlations between each pair of assets is exactly 1.

-Correlation measures the level of association or synchronization between the returns of two assets and can be any number from -1 to +1.
-A correlation of +1 means that both assets are in perfect sync (i.e. when one is having positive returns, the other is also having positive returns and vice-versa).
+A correlation measures the level of association or synchronization between the returns of two assets and can be any number from -1 to +1.
+A correlation of +1 means that both assets are in perfect sync (i.e. when one has positive returns, the other is also having positive returns and vice-versa).
 A correlation of zero means that both assets are not synchronized at all.
 The following picture summarizes these ideas.

 Now let's see what would happen with the initial three-assets chart if we reduce the assumed correlations for each pair of assets and change the pure asset's positions slightly with the help of OptiFolio.
 Notice how the combined portfolios now form curves.
 The key aspect of these curves is that in some points (i.e. portfolios) the investor may effectively achieve lower levels of risk than the most secure asset of the corresponding pair.
 This curving effect is called "diversification".